trackit/aws-workflow-live-streaming/README.md

 }
 ````

-`segment_length` is an optional argument which allow you to control the size of the segment files saved to S3, in seconds.
+`segment_length` is an optional argument which allow you to control the length of the segment files saved to S3, in seconds.
 If no value is provided, the default of 300 seconds is used.

 Response: